Jalki/Jalki/README.md

-- 👋 Hi, I’m @Jalki
+- 👋 Hi, I am Jaleen Bowens-Kelly, a Web and Game Developer.
 - 👀 I’m interested in ...
-Programming, Gaming, Computer Repair and Toubleshooting, Website Development, and Cooking (Usually good) food
+Programming, Gaming, Computer Repair and Troubleshooting, Website Development, and Cooking (Usually good) food
 - 🌱 I’m currently learning ...
-Backend parts of websites, DearGui, Godot, Unity
+Assembly for embedded systems, DearGui, Godot, Unity
 - 💞️ I’m looking to collaborate on ...
-Godot Projects, Python, Web Development and Androi
+Godot Projects, Python, Web Development and Mobile development
 - 📫 How to reach me ...
 Email: jaleenbowenskelly@gmail.com.
-We can go furthur from there!
+We can go further from there!

 <!---
 Jalki/Jalki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.